abstractsun/braindump/README.md

 :split `./note ?`
 ```

-## Advanced scripts
+## Advanced commands

+Advanced commands are in the `./.scripts` folder.
+Some are for internal purposes.
+These ones can be invoked as standalone commands:

-- `./scripts/dateify [FILE_OR_FOLDER] ...` - Given one or more files or folders, interactively asks to add dates to file names.
+- `./.scripts/dateify [FILE_OR_FOLDER] ...` - Given one or more files or folders, interactively asks to add dates to file names.
+- ` ./.scripts/sync_git`  - Opinionated git syncing script, invoked manually.
+See the source file for documentation.

 ## Customization